Ethnic Test via Video: Migrants in St. Petersburg to be Monitored via Street Cameras

 Street video cameras in St. Petersburg will be equipped with an ethnic recognition system to monitor gatherings of migrants.
-This was announced by the head of the committee on interethnic relations and implementation of migration policy, Oleg Kapitanov.
+This was announced by the head of the Committee on Interethnic Relations and Implementation of Migration Policy, Oleg Kapitanov.

 In 2025, 8,000 cameras will be installed in the city that can recognize people's nationality.
-According to Kapitanov, the committee on Informatization and Communications has already signed a contract for the purchase of the necessary license.
+According to Kapitanov, the Committee on Informatization and Communications has already signed a contract for the purchase of the necessary license.

-The "Safe City" system has developed a mechanism for recognizing the ethnicity of individuals with automated generation of statistical reports.
+The "Safe City" has developed a mechanism for recognizing the ethnicity of individuals with automated generation of statistical reports.

 He also noted that the "Safe City" system will be used to combat migration enclaves and to take timely preventive measures to prevent social tension in the region.